Zhendong-Wang/zhendong-wang.github.io/_pages/about.md

 I am a second year PhD student in the department of Statistics & Data Science at the University of Texas at Austin.
 I am supervised by professor [Mingyuan Zhou](https://mingyuanzhou.github.io/).
 Before coming to UT, I completed my Master degree at Columbia University in Data Science major.
 I received my Bachelor degree in Civil Engineering from Tongji University in China, during which I went to the University of California, Berkeley for one year exchange study.

-My research interests lie in developing deep generative models, such as GANs and diffusion models, reinforment learning algorithms with the help of statistical tools and better uncertainty quantification methods for implicit-density models.
+**Research Interests:** I have broad research interests in statistical machine learning.
+Specifically, my research interests lie in:
+- Deep generative models, e.g. diffusion models, GANs, etc.
+- Reinforcement Learning, e.g. online/offline RL, imitation learning, etc.
+- Uncertainty Quantification, e.g. conformal predictions, etc.